Hip dysplasia in dogs: signs, symptoms and treatment

 Supplements containing omega three and six and hyaluronic acid for joint support can help.
 “Event if symptoms are mild all dogs should receive monthly supplements,” says Vet Sophie.

-“There should be an emphasis on keeping weight down, using ramps to get in and out of the car, avoiding the stairs and putting anti-slips mats (like yoga mats) down in the house to stop slipping on the floor.”
+“There should be an emphasis on keeping weight down, using ramps to get in and out of the car, avoiding the stairs and putting anti-slip mats (like yoga mats) down in the house to stop slipping on the floor.”

 Hip dysplasia surgery for dogs